Featured Answer: Why are professional dental cleanings so important?

 5. Fluoride treatment

-Professional-grade fluoride varnish is 10 to 20 times more concentrated than over-the-counter toothpaste.
+The ADA Council on Scientific Affairs confirms that professional-grade fluoride varnish is 10 to 20 times more concentrated than over-the-counter toothpaste.
 It remineralizes early enamel lesions (white spots that are precursors to cavities) and strengthens enamel against acid attacks.
 The varnish sets on contact, so you can eat and drink within 30 minutes.

 6. Oral cancer screening